 By the time they’re full grown, a Shorkie dog can range anywhere from seven pounds to a little over 15 or 16lbs.

 From the moment you bring your Shorkie into your home, they’re quickly going to become a part of the family.

 Both the breeds that make up the Shorkie are well-known for being extremely attached to their owners and family members, and eager to please them.

 They are the type of dog that enjoys being part of its family so much so that they’ll be visibly disappointed if you happen to go anywhere without them.

 They are happiest when they’re right by their owner’s side.
 Whether it’s sitting in their owner’s lap during the day, or sleeping by their feet at night.

-Training your Shorkie can be a very rewarding experience if you’re patient enough to stick with the process.
+Training your Shorkie can be a very rewarding experience.

 So, you have to be willing and able to engage your puppy in a way that keeps them focused and motivated; otherwise, they’re going to focus on whatever they want to do.